 Next prep your creamy dressing (super simple, see below), then drizzle over those gorgeous grilled romaine hearts.

 - Well for starters, crispy bacon or pancetta is a no brainer!
 So damn good.

-- You’ve gotta drizzle some shaved or grated parmesan of course.
+- You’ve gotta sprinkle on some shaved or grated Parmesan of course.